No-Parking Fines in India: Compliance Guide

 Avoid no-parking fines in India with this compliance guide.
 Learn the rules and tips to prevent parking violations effectively.

-Finding an available parking spot in crowded Indian cities is a stressful daily challenge.
-Whether you are heading to a local market, a restaurant, or a government office, parking your vehicle in the wrong spot can quickly result in an expensive challan, a steep fine, or even immediate vehicle towing.
+Finding a parking spot in Indian cities is a daily challenge.
+Whether you are heading to a market, a restaurant, or a government office, parking your vehicle in the wrong spot can result in a challan, a fine, or even towing.
+Under Section 122 of the Motor Vehicles Act, 1988, parking violations are a punishable offence.
+The Motor Vehicles (Amendment) Act, 2019 further increased the penalties for such violations.

-This comprehensive compliance guide covers the essential parking rules you must follow, the specific fines applicable across major metropolitan cities, and what happens if your vehicle is towed or clamped.
+This guide covers the parking rules you must follow, the fines applicable across major cities, and what happens if your vehicle is towed or clamped.
+Just as you keep your car insurance up to date to protect your vehicle financially, staying aware of parking rules helps you avoid unnecessary penalties on the road.

 Parking Rules in India You Need to Follow